 Whenever your reminder alarm goes off, take a moment to step back from whatever you’re doing.
 Then, ask yourself: will this task I’m currently working on make the real impact today?
 If it is, you’re on the right track and should finish that task.
 If not, you’ll need to pivot and identify the most important task on your to-do list.

 It’s never too late to start incorporating these tips into your routine.
-Before you know it, you’ll master the art of managing your time while working from home.
+Before you know it, you’ll master the art of staying productive while working from home.